10 Best Life Insurance Companies in Tennessee

 Key Terms

 According to the Centers for Disease Control and Prevention (CDC), the average life expectancy in Tennessee is approximately 73.8 years which is significantly lower than the national average life expectancy, which is currently around 79.05 years in the United States.
-Over the past few years, the leading causes of death in Tennessee have been heart disease, cancer, and homicide.
-The homicide rate in Tennessee is around 11.5 homicides per 100,000 residents, which is higher than the national average of 7.5.
+Over the past few years, the leading causes of death in Tennessee have been cancer, heart disease, and homicide.
+The homicide rate in Tennessee is about 11.5 homicides per 100,000 residents, which is higher than the national average of 7.5.

 Show Me Life Insurance Companies